diffblue/gitlab/doc/api/graphql/reference/index.md

 ##### `Group.contactStateCounts`

-Counts of contacts by status for the group.
+Counts of contacts by state for the group.

 Returns [`ContactStateCounts`](#contactstatecounts).